babaissarkar/MyOpenLab/README.md

 To build you will need Java JDK and Apache ANT installed.
 Run `ant` in this directory.
 The output will be the `myopenlab.jar` java archive in the `distribution` directory.
 A prebuilt copy is included in the `distribution` folder.

+# Running
+You will need all the files in the `distribution` directory.
+Clone this repository or download the Zip from the Code button at top right.
+Then navigate to the distribution folder and run the `start-` file corresponding to your OS.
+You will need Java JRE installed (at least version 15).
+(Tested on Linux so far)

 # License
 Software is available under GNU GPL v3 license.
 See [here](https://www.gnu.org/licenses/gpl-3.0.html).